 In some child abuse or neglect cases—such as a mother leaving a child in the car while making a quick grocery stop—the offending parent may temporarily have to report to a social worker.
 But children in imminent danger of abuse are usually removed and placed temporarily in a foster home until authorities determine that the home is safe for the child.
 In extreme cases where this does not happen, the child may be permanently removed from the home and placed for adoption with another family.

 One of the reasons people may not report child abuse is out of fear that it will break up a family and result in the child's placement in foster homes.
 However, child abuse itself breaks up a family and there are a variety of possible outcomes that could result from reporting abuse, all of which would be in the child's best interest.
-It's never too late to act and there are family law attorneys in your area who can provide you with a free and confidential review of your situation.
+It's never too late to act and there are family law attorneys in your area who can provide you with real solutions and peace of mind.